-If your team’s universal response is either the “shrug of insignificance” or “us against them,” then the chances are that you’re probably not maximizing your team’s productivity.
+If your team’s universal response is either the “shrug of insignificance” or “us against them,” then the chances are that you’re probably not maximizing your team’s productivity through collaboration.
 This prevents any interdepartmental synergy, we call it: the silo effect.

 As you can imagine, a decrease in productivity and a lack of cohesion between teams is guaranteed to affect your customer’s experience.

 Most IT departments understand the benefits of working collaboratively.
 However, the idea of ripping up everything they know and considering other departments’ processes is a tough sell.
 Let’s delve into a situation which might help you contextualize this better.This article shares six techniques you can use to collaborate better with the other departments in your organization. #ITSM Click To Tweet

 The IT service desk at a large law firm designs a self-service portal.
 They plan to roll it out to the entire organization with the aim of better engaging the customer.
 As they begin the roll-out, it becomes obvious that facilities had not been involved in the project, rendering the portal unusable.
 Strewn with errors, the project was delayed.
 As a result, the customer experience was compromised and, after review, the project collapsed due to the unattainable costs, resources, and maintenance of the new portal.

 Well, there are six techniques you can use to collaborate better with the other departments in your organization:

 Think of a common goal

 It’s difficult for the wider organization to feel committed to a project if it’s not clear how they can impact the bigger picture.

 So, have a holistic approach to projects.
 Think not only about how your department will deliver the work, but how others could help.